Save me, O God; for the waters are come in unto my soul.

 Eaten — Exhausted my spirits.

 Upon me — I have been as deeply affected with thy reproaches, as with mine own.
-This tho' truly belonging to David, yet was also directed by the spirit of God in him, to represent the disposition and condition of Christ, in whom it was more fully accomplished, to whom therefore it is applied in the New Testament, the first part of it, John 2:17, and the latter, Romans 15:3.
+This tho' truly belonging to David, yet was also directed by the spirit of God in him, to represent the disposition and condition of Christ, in whom it was more fully accomplished, to whom therefore it is applied in the New Testament, the first part of it, Romans 15:3.

 When I wept, and chastened my soul with fasting, that was to my reproach.